ethereum-optimism/design-docs/ecosystem/sendRawTransactionConditional/proposal.md

 ## Do Nothing

 4337 account abstraction is currently live on optimism.
-Dapps utilize the bundler endpoints that are come with a vendor-specific SDK -- Alchemy, Pimilico, Thirdweb, etc -- each with their own mempools.
+Dapps utilize the bundler endpoints that come with a vendor-specific SDK -- Alchemy, Pimilico, Thirdweb, etc -- each with their own mempools.
 As 4337 infrastructure becomes more permissionless, we will later have to play catch-up to ensure the op-stack remains compatible while other L2 offerings have already moved towards supporting `eth_sendRawTransactionConditional`.

 ## Verticalize the OP-Stack

 Rather than externalize the 4337 mempool, the op-stack could natively offer a UserOp mempool alongside the regular tx mempool.
 When creating a new block, the sequencer can pull from the two, ensuring the bundled UserOps do not conflict with the latest network state.
-However, this adds additional complexity to the stack, where the proposer-builder seperation in 4337 nicely keeps these concerns seperate.
+However, this adds additional complexity to the stack, where the proposer-builder separation in 4337 nicely keeps these concerns separate.

 Verticalization is possible in the proposed solution by configuring the allowlist of the authenticated `eth_sendRawTransactionConditional` endpoint to either a self-managed bundler or that of a partner, achieving the same outcome as native mempool without the complexity of a deeper change in the op-stack.

 # Proposed Solution

 1. Implement `eth_sendRawTransactionConditional` in op-geth with support for the conditionals described in the [spec](https://notes.ethereum.org/@yoav/SkaX2lS9j), for which a draft implementation [exists](https://github.com/ethereum/go-ethereum/compare/master...tynes:go-ethereum:eip4337) but requires a refresh.
-The conditional attached to the transaction is checked against the latest unsafe head the prior to mempool submisison and re-checked when included in the block being built.
+The conditional attached to the transaction is checked against the latest unsafe head prior to mempool submission and re-checked when included in the block being built.

     * There exists implementations for [Arbitrum](https://github.com/OffchainLabs/go-ethereum/blob/da4c975e354648c7be814ab9667b42f1c19cdc0f/arbitrum/conditionaltx.go#L25) and [Polygon](https://github.com/maticnetwork/bor/blob/b8ad00095a9e3e508517d802c5358a5ce3e81ed3/internal/ethapi/bor_api.go#L70) conforming to the [spec](https://notes.ethereum.org/@yoav/SkaX2lS9j).
 On Polygon, the API is authenticated under the` bor` namespace but public on Arbitrum under the `eth` namespace.